G4l43r/lpthw-cn/intro.rst

 Do Not Copy-Paste
 =================

-The last thing I'll say before we begin is that you must *type* each of these exercises in, manually.
+You must *type* each of these exercises in, manually.
 If you copy and paste, you might as well just not even do them.
 The point of these exercises is to train your hands, your brain, and your mind in how to read, write, and see code.
 If you copy-paste, you are cheating yourself out of the effectiveness of the lessons.

 A Note On Practice And Persistence
 ==================================

 While you are studying programming, I'm studying how to play guitar.
-I practice it everyday for at least 2 hours a day.
-I play scales, chords, and arpeggios for an hour at least and then learn music theory, ear training, songs anything else I can.
+I practice it every day for at least 2 hours a day.
+I play scales, chords, and arpeggios for an hour at least and then learn music theory, ear training, songs and anything else I can.
 Some days I study guitar and music for 8 hours because I feel like it and it's fun.
 To me repetitive practice is natural and just how to learn something.
 I know that to get good at anything you have to practice every day, even if I suck that day (which is often) or it's difficult.
 Keep